Oghma-Infinium/Vagabond/README.md

  2. Once the game loads start a new game.
 You will now spawn in a small room with room with a door in front for you.
  3. (optional) You may adjust MCM settings to your liking, the default settings are for my preferred experience.
 Refer to MCM options below.
  4. Press enter to create your character.
 The game will open Racemenu where you can customize your character.
 Guide for adding presets will be included later.
  6. After you're done with the character creation you'll be presented with a message box.
 Choose continue to start your journey.
+Other messages boxes may pop up, just press "ok" on those.

 ### In-Game MCM options